saalfeldlab/ntakt/README.md

 ```

-This is the equivalent in ntakt:
+This is the equivalent in nta.kt:

 ``` kotlin
 // populate data